Sometimes, the best way to move forward is to take a step backwards.

-What’s interesting is where she highlights the idea that technology offers a way to connect while taking away the anxiety and fear of vulnerability which is present in most human connections.
-I would argue that it’s for this reason that many people grow to become self confident and happy.
+What’s interesting is where she highlights the idea that technology offers a way to connect while taking away the anxiety and fear of vulnerability that is present in most human connections.
+I would argue that it’s for this reason that many people grow to become self-confident and happy.

 Taking away vulnerabilities isn’t the answer

 As much as it is a scapegoat to our own fears.
 It’s in no way an aid to our personal development as human beings.
 Almost all of our character development stems from rejection and in learning from our mistakes and ultimately, discovering ourselves along the way.